hackclub/hackclub/workshops/full-stack_todo_app/README.md

 Fork this starter repl [here](https://repl.it/@Giridharhackclu/todo-app-starter#src/App.js).

  It contains `create-react-app` and `firebase` installed.
-It also contains all the styles required so that we can concentrate on React and Firebase.
+It also contains all the styles required so that we can focus only on React and Firebase.

 After forking, press the `Run` button on the top.
 If you output something like this, you are good to go.